Overview

 Research

-Recent research has investigated the available psychological and behavioral treatments for FOD.
+Recent research has investigated the available psychological and behavioral treatments for female orgasmic disorder.
 One study highlights the efficacy of psychological treatments in helping women with FOD regain the ability to have orgasms.
 The most successful treatments were directed masturbation, sensate focus, and psychotherapy, while systematic desensitization, bibliotherapy, and coital alignment technique training had little evidence of efficacy.
 The author calls for more innovation in FOD treatment, which has seen little progress since the 1980s.

 A recent review of 11 various studies examined the efficacy of bupropion in treating female sexual dysfunction.
 The review found that bupropion improved sexual desire and interest in individuals with sexual dysfunction.
 In addition, seven out of 11 studies in the analysis found that bupropion significantly enhanced the ability to achieve orgasm.
 Further research is needed to explore the effectiveness of bupropion in treating this aspect of female sexual dysfunction.